p3lli/Hello-Apache-Kafka/README.md

 ## Example
-Try starting three different Kafka nodes, topic 'seventy' with replication
+Try starting three different Kafka nodes, a topic named 'seventy' with
-factor of 2, topic 'eighty' with replication factor of 2, one producer,
+replication factor of 2, a topic 'eighty' with replication factor of 2,
-two consumers for topic 'seventy' and two consumers for topic 'eighty'.
+one producer, two consumers for topic 'seventy' and two consumers for
+topic 'eighty'.